belamov/challenge_questions/readme.md

 this is a technical exercise for job assessment (php backend developer position)

+you can watch me livecoding this excercise from scratch [here](https://www.youtube.com/watch?v=T0CjQw54tP0)

 you can read task [here](task.md)

 ## How to run: